Chapter Ten: Signal

 She found a seat at the edge of the row, close enough to participate, far enough to observe.
 The desks had been arranged in a horseshoe, which meant the teacher could see everyone, which meant Aisha could see everyone too: the angle was the same in both directions, but Mr. Holloway was reading the room as a teacher and Aisha was reading it as a survival problem.

-Within four minutes she had the room.
+Within four minutes she had the room resolved into a structure she could have drawn: who anchored it, who orbited, which channels ran between which desks.
 The girl in the third seat from the left was the one the others checked with their eyes when they were uncertain whether to laugh.
 The boy two seats down was performing for her without yet knowing it.
-Two girls in the back row had decided they were not interested in the proceedings and communicated with each other in a way the teacher had not noticed and was not going to notice.
-The boy across from Aisha watched her from behind his sandwich: an open question, not yet hostile, not yet friendly.
+Two girls in the back row had decided they were not interested in the proceedings and communicated with each other on a channel the teacher had not noticed and was not going to notice.
+The boy across from Aisha watched her from behind his propped binder: an open question, not yet hostile, not yet friendly.
+The question sat in her feed, unresolved, flagged.

 Mr. Holloway brightened for the boy who answered the first question and glossed over the girl who answered the second with a more complete answer.
-Aisha noted this.
+The differential arrived measured, the gap between the two receptions held up for her inspection.
+Aisha noted it.
 She did not raise her hand for the third question, although she knew the answer.

 The bell rang.